We take action to protect, maintain and improve the health of our community.

 Innovation, Collaboration, Accountability, Respect, Equity (I CARE)

-The Public Health Code requires that the agency employ a Health Officer and a Medical Director who meet State requirements.
+*The public health code requires our agency to employ a Health Officer and a Medical Director who meet State requirements.